-West Papuans stage pro-independence rally in Indonesia
+West Papuans demand independence at Indonesia rally

-SURABAYA, Indonesia (AP) — About 300 West Papuans have faced off with counterprotesters in Indonesia’s second largest city in a rally calling for the restive region’s independence.
+SURABAYA, Indonesia (AP) — About 300 West Papuan demonstrators calling for independence for the restive Indonesian region faced off with counterprotesters Saturday in the country’s second-largest city.

-The rally was organized by the Papua Students Alliance.
-The demonstrators chanted “Freedom Papua” in Surabaya city to mark Dec.
-1, which many West Papuans consider as the anniversary of what should have been their independence.
+The demonstrators in Surabaya chanted “Freedom Papua” and held banners demanding a referendum for independence to mark Dec.
+1, which many West Papuans consider the anniversary of what they say should have been their independence.

-The crowd, many of whom wearing headbands of a separatist flag, was blocked from marching to the city center by scores of counterprotesters from several youth organizations.
-They confronted the pro-independence protesters with sharpened bamboos.
+“We are demanding the truth of our history,” a speaker shouted at the crowd at the rally, which was organized by the Papua Students Alliance.
+“Referendum for independence is the right solution for the people of Papua.”

-Several hundred members of anti-riot police prevented the two rival groups from clashing.
+The crowd, including many wearing headbands with the morning star flag as a separatist group symbol, was blocked from marching to the city center by scores of counterprotesters from several youth organizations in Surabaya, the capital of East Java province.
+Some confronted the pro-independence protesters with sharpened bamboos.

 Most Read Nation & World Stories